florish/florish/_drafts/code-reviews-feature-reviews.md

 ---
 layout: post
-title: Feature review first, code review later
+title: Back to the feature
 ---

 {{page.title}}
 ==============

+_Feature review first, code review later_

-_You want me to do a code review?
-Great, let's dive into the code right away!
-But what if I'd say your review results might improve by prepending a "feature review" step?_
+**Step one in a code review: read the programming code.
+But what if I say your review results might improve by prepending a "feature review" step?**

 Where I work, everybody requests and conducts code reviews.
-Over the last few weeks, I noticed my review results differ from most of the review results I get back from co-workers.
+Over the last few weeks, I noticed my review results differ from the review results I get back from co-workers.
 Most prominently, in my reviews I seem to put:

 * _more_ attention to how the overall feature works for end users
 * _less_ attention to the code itself, e.g. the use of design patterns and coding style

 This puzzled me: should my reviews worry less about end users and focus more on the code itself?
 My answer turned out to be "no".
-The rest of this post aims to explain why.
+The rest of this post explains why.

 ## Code review